-The test studies used in this evaluation were drawn from REACH dossiers for the chemical and reaction products comprised of the 2,4- and 4,6-isomers (REACH n.d.-a; REACH n.d.-b; REACH n.d.-c) and an ECHA Substances of Very High Concern (SVHC) report on the chemical, the 4,6-positional isomer and any of their individual stereoisomers or any combination (ECHA 2015).
+The test studies used in this evaluation were drawn from REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) dossiers for the chemical and reaction products comprised of the 2,4- and 4,6-isomers (REACH n.d.-a; REACH n.d.-b; REACH n.d.-c) and a European Chemicals Agency (ECHA) Substances of Very High Concern (SVHC) report on the chemical, the 4,6-positional isomer, and any of their individual stereoisomers or any combination (ECHA 2015).
 The main source of information for this evaluation is the publicly available SVHC assessment, which is based on full study reports available to ECHA.
 Where information on the test substance has not been provided, it is assumed that it is on the main commercial form Karanal.